Sukelluskello/mitre-assistant/README.md

 #### Search For Revoked Techniques

-You will find it common, that upstream changes occur without notice by Mitre, or at least that has been my experience - and it sucks.
-Breaks your entire day on a Monday :(
+You will find it common that upstream changes occur without notice by Mitre, or at least that has been my experience - and it sucks.
+Breaks your entire day on a Monday :(, as you are now trying to find out what was revoked.

 You can just use the **revoked** keyword in your search